ashleyblawas/respdetect/tests/gm/README.txt

-gm08_143b was collected by the Duke Univeristy Marine Lab.
+gm08_143b was collected by the Duke Univeristy Marine Lab under NOAA Permits 14241 and 14809 and approved by the Institutional Animal Care and Use Committee of Duke University.
+It was collected in May of 2008 off Cape Hatteras, North Carolina, USA.